Creative Commons License 2023 Volume 10 Issue 2

 Application of the treatments

 Two 10-liter backpack sprayers were used to treat the individual plots.
-One labeled (Ti) was used to apply the reference chemical insecticide and the other (T) was used to apply the aqueous extract of R. Communis seed capsules.
+One labeled (Ti) was used to apply the reference chemical insecticide and the other (T) was used to apply the aqueous extract of R. communis seed capsules.
 The field experiment for the control of A. Denuda beetles were carried out over 2 years (2020 and 2021).
 For treatments, 4 applications were made:

 For the year 2020, a 1st application was made on the 42nd day after sowing (DAS) before the arrival of beetles on the plot.
 The second application was made on the 50th DAS, i.e. 2 days after the arrival of the beetles.
 The third application was made on the 56th DAS and the fourth was made on the 62nd DAS, which is 6 days between treatment applications.